 The photo above shows the same house one year later.
 The display bed (on the left) is now filled with deep pink Art Nouveau border dahlias and the sun-tolerant caladium Aaron.
 Art Nouveau’s pretty, blue-black foliage doesn’t come across well in the photo above.
 It’s easier to see in the close-up image below.

 If you’d like an easy landscaping solution for your front yard, we highly recommend border dahlias.
 You can choose from a dozen different varieties, in colors ranging from pink and peach to orange, yellow, lavender and red.

 These bulbs also perform beautifully in containers, either on their own or mixed with other flowers and foliage.
-For tips and techniques, including recommended planting times, pot sizes and more, read: How to Grow Border Dahlias in Containers.
+For tips and techniques, including recommended planting times, pot sizes and more, read: How to Grow Border Dahlias.